Key lime: History

-Agronomy

-Cultivation and propagation
+Propagation

 There are various approaches to the cultivation of Key limes.
 This variety of citrus can be propagated from seed and will grow true to the parent.
 The seeds must be kept moist until they can be planted, as they will not germinate if allowed to dry out.
 If the plants are propagated from seed, the seeds should be stored at least 5–6 months before planting.
 Alternatively, vegetative propagation from cuttings or by air layering may permit fruit production within one year, and from genetically more predictable lines of plants.
 Another method, digging around a mature tree to sever roots, will encourage new sprouts that can be transplanted to another location.
-Clones are often bud grafted into rough lemon or sour orange to obtain strong root stocks (see also fruit tree propagation).
+Clones are often bud grafted into rough lemon or bitter orange to obtain strong root stocks.

 It is often advisable to graft the plants onto rootstocks with low susceptibility to gummosis because seedlings generally are highly vulnerable to the disease.
 Useful rootstocks include wild grapefruit, cleopatra mandarin and tahiti limes.
 C. macrophylla is also sometimes used as a rootstock in Florida to add vigor.

 Climatic conditions and fruit maturation are crucial in cultivation of the lime tree.
 Under consistently warm conditions potted trees can be planted at any season, whereas in cooler temperate regions it is best to wait for the late winter or early spring.
 The Key lime tree does best in sunny sites, well-drained soils, good air circulation, and protection from cold wind.
 Because its root system is shallow, the Key lime is planted in trenches or into prepared and broken rocky soil to give the roots a better anchorage and improve the trees' wind resistance.
 Pruning and topping should be planned to maximise the circulation of air and provide plenty of sunlight.
 This keeps the crown healthily dry, improves accessibility for harvesting, and discourages the organisms that cause gummosis.